manticoresoftware/manticoresearch-python/docs/SearchApi.md

 Alternatively, you can use auxiliary objects to build your search query.
 For details, see the documentation on [**SearchRequest**](SearchRequest.md)

-It responds with an object with:
-- an array with hits (matched documents) found
+The method returns an object with the following properties:

+- took: the time taken to execute the search query.
-- if the query is timed out
+- timed_out: a boolean indicating whether the query timed out.
+- hits: an object with the following properties:
+  - total: the total number of hits found.
+  - hits: an array of hit objects, where each hit object represents a matched document.
+Each hit object has the following properties:
+    - _id: the ID of the matched document.
+    - _score: the score of the matched document.
-- time of execution
+    - _source: the source data of the matched document.

-- if profiling is enabled, an additional array with profiling information attached
+In addition, if profiling is enabled, the response will include an additional array with profiling information attached.

+Here is an example search response:
   ```
   {
     'took':10,